Gasless API FAQ

 In this case, your user would need to do a standard approval transaction with Permit2.
 See intructions for how to set token allowance.
 If you user doesn’t have sufficient native token to pay for the approval transaction, they can use Gasless API to swap a popular token (e.g. USDC) for ETH (or the equivalent native token) on Mainnet, MATIC on Polygon, etc. Please note that the approval transaction is a one-time transaction for each new token the user sells.
 Once the approval transaction is mined, the user can still do gasless swaps with that token.

-Some UIs may choose not to support tokens that do not support EIP-2612 to be able to guarantee a 100% gasless experience.
+Some UIs may choose not to support tokens that do not support gasless approvals in order to guarantee a 100% gasless experience.
 However, Gasless API does not limit anyone in this manner and is strictly a choice of the developer.

 How do I know if an approval is required?

-• If the issues.allowance object is not null, an allowance approval is required
+object is not null, an allowance approval is required - If the

 My user is doing a swap and needs an approval - are these separate transactions?
 Do I need 2 signatures?